Estimated reading time: 17 minutes

 I plan to take photos as I start the master bathroom and share the prices and reno from start to finish.

 Our grocery expenses were higher in May as we doubled up on items from Costco, so we don’t have to go back for a month.

-Also, Mrs. CBB bought tickets to a concert with her friend, which happened in the Fall of 2022.
+Also, Mrs. CBB bought tickets to a concert with her friend in the Fall of 2022.

 That’s all for now.

 How was your monthly budget?
-Please feel free to share it in the comments, ask questions or respond to answers.
+Please share it in the comments, ask questions, or respond to answers.

 Budget Expenses Percentages